HEALNet: Multimodal Fusion for Heterogeneous Biomedical Data

 \section{Conclusion}

-We introduce HEALNet, a flexible \emph{hybrid early-fusion} approach for multi-modal learning.
-It has several distinctive and beneficial properties, suitable for applications in biomedical domains: 1) preserving structural signal of each modality through modality-specific attention, 2) learning cross-modal interactions due to its iterative architecture, 3) effective handling of missing modalities, and 4) easy model inspection.
-The experimental evaluation highlights the importance of fusing data early in the model pipeline to capture the cross-modal signal leading to better model performance, overall.
-While in this work we focus only on survival analysis using modalities from digital pathology and genomic data, we believe that our framework can also be extended to other domains (and modalities) such as radiology or precision oncology as well as other tasks such as diagnosis or predicting treatment response.\looseness=-1
+We introduce HEALNet, a flexible \emph{hybrid early-fusion} approach for multimodal learning.
+HEALNet has several distinctive and beneficial properties, suitable for applications in biomedical domains: 1)~it preserves structural signal of each modality through modality-specific attention, 2)~it learns cross-modal interactions due to its iterative architecture, 3)~it effectively handles missing modalities, and 4)~it enables easy model inspection.
+The experimental evaluation highlights the importance of fusing data early in the model pipeline to capture the cross-modal signal leading to better overall model performance.
+While in this work we focus only on survival analysis using modalities from digital pathology and genomic data, we believe that our framework can also be extended to other domains (and modalities) such as radiology or precision oncology, as well as other tasks such as diagnosis or predicting treatment response.\looseness=-1